palkan/action_policy/docs/authorization_context.md

 _Authorization context_ contains information about the acting subject.

-In most cases, it's just a _user_, but sometimes it could be a composition of subjects.
+In most cases, it is just a _user_, but sometimes it could be a composition of subjects.

-You must configure authorization context in **two places**: in the policy itself and in the place where you perform authorization (e.g., controllers).
+You must configure authorization context in **two places**: in the policy itself and in the place where you perform the authorization (e.g., controllers).

 By default, `ActionPolicy::Base` includes `user` as authorization context.
-If you don't need it, you have to [build your base policy](custom_policy.md) yourself.
+If you don't need it, you have to [build your own base policy](custom_policy.md).

 To specify additional contexts, you should use `authorize` method: